Sahil177/TVC_model_rocket/README.md

 systems play a critical role in more complex autonomous systems.
 I went on to design a model of rocket and 2-axis gimbal system on SolidWorks, design and put together a flight computer, design control system, develop a simulation and assemble the physical rocket.

+## Aspects of the project
+- **CAD Design**: I designed a CAD model for the rocket on SolidWorks.
+I designed the nose, 2-axis gimbal and flight computer holder to 3D print for the rocket.
+- **Flight Computer**: PCB designed and assembled, and software for flight computer writted.
+- **Control System**: Simulation of system with aerodynamics developed in Simulink.
+Control system for TVC developed.
+- **3D Python Simulation**: I developed a 3D animated simulation of the rocket launch

 ## Documentation: